 Charlie “Yardbird” Parker (1920-1955) – Kansas City jazz saxophonist.

-Henry Clay Pate (18??-1864) – A leader of a gang of border ruffians and newspaper correspondent.
+Henry Clay Pate (18??-1864) – A leader of a gang of border ruffians and a newspaper correspondent.

 Robert Hall Pearson (1828-??) – Pearson was one of the first settlers in Douglas County, Kansas, fought with John Brown in the Battle of Black Jack and built a home near Baldwin City that continues to stand today.

 Frank E. Peterson, Jr. (1932-present) – From Topeka, Peterson was the first black brigadier general in the U.S. Marine Corps and NAACP Man of the Year.